 Art on the Underground presents an ambitious city-wide commission by British artist Helen Cammock, which responds to the events that unfolded in 2020 and 2021.
-Launching on 28 July 2021 and on view for a year, the commission will be exhibited in poster sites in seven Underground stations across London, including Aldgate East, Charing Cross, Earl’s Court, Holland Park, South Kensington, St James’s Park and White City.
+Launched on 28 July 2021 and on view for a year, the commission is exhibited in poster sites in seven Underground stations across London, including Aldgate East, Charing Cross, Earl’s Court, Holland Park, South Kensington, St James’s Park and White City.

 For the artist’s first major public commission, Cammock has created three new text-based artworks which reflect on our human response to the events that unfolded in 2020 and 2021: the effects of a global pandemic; the death of George Floyd and subsequent Black Lives Matter protests; the ecological challenges we continue to face; and the inequalities made evident through Covid-19.
 Her artworks consider the intersectionality of our lives and how our social and political identities are interconnected.
 Each work references the physical experience of travelling on the Tube, whilst also exploring our emotional response to a year like no other.
 With her characteristic economy of language, Cammock presents a provocation for a more compassionate future.